RedHat-Israel/ROSE/README.md

 alt="ROSE Race Car Game" width="860" height="720" border="10" /></a>

 In this game, two race cars compete to achieve the most points.
-The race cars have to recognize the race track, the obstacles and the bonus areas.
+The race car must recognize the race track, the obstacles, and the bonus areas;
-Calculate the best path where the pitfalls are avoided and all the bonus points are collected.
+then calculate the best path where the pitfalls are avoided and all the bonus points are collected.
 The cars move autonomously on the screen within the race track game with no interference from the students.
-No joystick or mouse would be used.
+No joystick or mouse shall be used.

-In order to control the car movements, the students need to implement a 'driver'.
+In order to control the car movements, the students needs to implement a 'driver'.
-This code is controlling the car and will decide what will be the next action of the car.
+This code  controls the car and will decide what the next action of the car will be.

-For each type of obstacle there is a different action, and different points.
+For each type of obstacles there is a different action and different points assigned.

 See [examples/README](examples/README) for an explanation on how to write a driver module.